Northwest Nazarene University: Affiliations

-As one of eight U.S. liberal arts colleges affiliated with the Church of the Nazarene, the college receives financial backing from the Nazarene churches in its region.
+As one of seven U.S. liberal arts colleges affiliated with the Church of the Nazarene, the college receives financial backing from the Nazarene churches in its region.
 Each college is also bound by a gentlemen's agreement not to actively recruit outside its respective educational region.

 NNU is a member of the Council for Christian Colleges and Universities (CCCU).
 NNU has been accredited by the Northwest Commission on Colleges and Universities (NWCCU) since 1930.

 Academics

 Northwest Nazarene University has two colleges: the College of Arts and Sciences and the College of Adult and Graduate Studies.
 NNU offers over 60 baccalaureate degree programs, 11 master's degree programs, a Ph.D. degree program, and a Doctor of Psychology (Psy.D.) in clinical psychology.
 In addition to its 90 acre campus in Nampa, the university offers extensive online degree programs and has branch campuses in Boise, Twin Falls, and Idaho Falls.